kristen770/Phase-3-Final-Project/README.md

  Modeling this data provided an oppurtunity to explore multiple modeling techniques: KNN, Logistic Regression, Random Forests and other ensemble methods.
 Through out modeling my goal was to identify the model, feature and parameters that would best predict the status of well in Tanzania.
 Within each model I took approach, enumerating on a variety of models and data processing techniques.
 Below are the testing accuracy scores for each of my models, as well as a detailed summary of my final model.

- * Single Tree - Testing Accuracy for Decision Tree Classifier: 70.88%
+ * Single Tree Vanilla Processing - Testing Accuracy for Decision Tree Classifier: 70.88%
+ * Bagged Decision Tree Vanilla Processing - Testing Accuracy for Decision Tree Classifier: 71.27%
+ * Random Forest Vanilla Processing -v Testing Accuracy for Random Forest Classifier: 55.47%

 ## Final Model
 <p align="center">